The Look That Says "Of Course It Didn't Work"

 But I’m learning that staying honest with myself, even when I’m afraid, is enough movement for now.

-The microphone is sitting on my desk.
+The mixer is sitting on my desk.
 The sound dampeners are ready.
 Everything I said I needed is here.

 There’s a strange kind of freedom in that.

 When the excuses run out, what’s left is just the truth.
 You want to do this.
 You’re afraid.
-Neither of those facts alters the other.
+Neither of those facts changes the other.

 You can want something and be terrified of it.
-You can know something matters and still question whether you’re capable.
+You can know something matters and still question if you’re capable.
 You can feel unprepared and do it anyway.

-I don’t know whether my voice will reach the people who need to hear it or whether starting this podcast will feel like finally stepping into something that was always waiting.
+I don’t know if my voice will reach the people who need to hear it.
+I don’t know if starting this podcast will feel like finally stepping into something that was always waiting, or if it will be another lesson in trying things that don’t work out the way you hoped.

 What I do know is that the excuses have run out.
 What’s left is just the choice to start.